TimoGiathi/ip-tracker/README.md

 ## ip-tracker is still work in progress

-ip-tracker is a learning task with quite alot still work in progress to make it test more React concepts and achieve even more functionality
+ip-tracker is a learning task with quite alot still work in progress to make it test more concepts and achieve even more functionality